 Life at Joppa House

-Joppa House is a transitional recovery housing model that is intended to provide a safe, supportive, and nurturing environment for women seeking to continue their personal recovery from substance use disorders.
-We introduce sober living skills, peer-to-peer fellowship, and support, to help individuals gain strength and coping skills that will aid in transitioning each woman and their families back into the community, their families, along with the ability to sustain enriched lives free from addictions.
+Joppa House is a transitional recovery housing model for women seeking to continue their personal recovery from substance use disorders.
+The primary goal of recovery housing is to provide a safe, supportive and nurturing environment for these women to learn the skills necessary for independent living.
+We introduce sober living skills, peer-to-peer fellowship and support to help individuals gain strength and healthy coping skills.
+The recovery housing model helps to transition these women back into the community and to their families.
+Ultimately, this model gives women the ability to sustain enriched lives free from addictions.

 Family Living Expectations

-In order to provide a safe and healing atmosphere at Joppa House, social expectations are required.
-These expectations serve to promote positive relationships, respect, and learning opportunities for children to grow emotionally, socially, and spiritually.
-Women with children are expected to follow the Family Living Expectations.
+In order to provide a safe and healing atmosphere at Joppa House, certain social expectations are required.
+These expectations serve to promote positive relationships and respect.
+They also provide learning opportunities for children to grow emotionally, socially and spiritually.
+Women with children are expected to adhere to the following Family Living Expectations.

-All family members must strive to use appropriate voice tones, appropriate language, taking turns when speaking, and respect for differing opinions.
-Communication should be directed only to the parties involved in the disput and care taken to not involve others in “taking sides”.
+All family members must strive to use appropriate voice tones and language, taking turns when speaking and showing respect for differing opinions.
+When there is a dispute, communication should take place only between the parties involved.
+Women should also take care not to involve others in “taking sides”.

 Children need to be instructed not to touch items that belong to other household members.
 Bedrooms are off limits to children that are not assigned to them unless supervised by a parent with permission.